apache/pulsar/site2/docs/functions-metrics.md

 ## Java SDK

-If you're creating a Pulsar Function using the [Java SDK](functions-api.md#java-sdk), the {% javadoc Context client org.apache.pulsar.functions.api.Context %} object has a `recordMetric` method that you can use to register both a name for the metric and a value.
+If you're creating a Pulsar Function using the [Java SDK](functions-api.md#java-sdk), the {@inject: javadoc:Context:/client/org/apache/pulsar/functions/api/Context} object has a `recordMetric` method that you can use to register both a name for the metric and a value.
 Here's the signature for that method:

 ```java
 void recordMetric(String metricName, double value);